 (ii) the person has paid the required fees or has made arrangement to pay or has been exempted from paying all or part of the required fees

-the Chief Executive, Branch Secretary or Regional Director shall approve the application or refer the application to the next meeting of the Branch Council.
+the Chief Executive or Regional Director shall approve the application or refer the application to the next meeting of the Branch Council.

 (c) No error, omission or want of form in connection with any application for or admission to membership shall invalidate membership.

-(d) Each member shall be deemed to be attached to the branch of the Association in which he or she resides and the section to which he or she is allocated by the Branch Council in accordance with the relevant policy regarding allocation to sectional membership then in force provided that where a member's employment is in a branch other than the branch where the member resides [e.g. in a border town or city] the Chief Executive, Branch Secretary or Regional Director may allocate that member to the branch where the member is employed.
+(d) Each member shall be deemed to be attached to the branch of the Association in which he or she resides and the section to which he or she is allocated by the Branch Council in accordance with the relevant policy regarding allocation to sectional membership then in force provided that where a member's employment is in a branch other than the branch where the member resides [e.g. in a border town or city] the Chief Executive or Regional Director may allocate that member to the branch where the member is employed.

 And further provided that members of the Professional Sports Branch shall be attached to that Branch no matter where they may reside and shall not be members of any other Branch.

 (e) Each member when allocated to a section shall have the rights and responsibilities of a member of that section as determined by these rules and by the Federal Council.
 Members who wish to be allocated to more than one section will nominate, and be allocated to, a primary section and will be entitled to vote in sectional elections for that primary section only.
-Where a member wishes to be allocated to another section or sections or transfer to another section, he or she shall submit an application to that effect to the Chief Executive, Branch Secretary or Regional Director.
+Where a member wishes to be allocated to another section or sections or transfer to another section, he or she shall submit an application to that effect to the Chief Executive or Regional Director.

-(f) Where a member is admitted to another section or transfers her or his membership, the member shall be required to pay the difference between any entrance fee or subscriptions applicable to that section, unless the amount is waived by the Chief Executive, Branch Secretary or Regional Director.
+(f) Where a member is admitted to another section or transfers her or his membership, the member shall be required to pay the difference between any entrance fee or subscriptions applicable to that section, unless the amount is waived by the Chief Executive or Regional Director.

 (g) Applicants for membership shall be advised by the Association in writing of: